dadi/docs/src/api/getting-started/installing.md

 $ [sudo] npm install -g forever-service
 ```

-Install DADI Web as a service and ensure it loads on boot:
+Install DADI API as a service and ensure it loads on boot:

 ```
-$ [sudo] forever-service install -s main.js -e NODE_ENV=production web --start
+$ [sudo] forever-service install -s main.js -e NODE_ENV=production api --start
 ```

 **Note** the environment variable `NODE_ENV=production` must be set to target the required config version.